HECM or HELOC?

-Comparing both.
-Home equity is becoming an important asset as part of more and more retirement plans.
+Comparing both the Home equity options is becoming an important asset as part of more and more retirement plans.
 Fortunately for homeowners 62 and older, there’s a new generation of Home Equity Conversion Mortgage (HECMs) that have all the benefits of reverse mortgage.
 Here we will compare and offer compelling advantages compared to traditional home equity line of credit (HELOC).

 A Reverse Mortgage is simply a slang word for the FHA insured Home Equity Conversion Mortgage (HECM) loan—commonly used to pay off their mortgage and improve their overall monthly cash flow.

 But over the years, financial advisors and other trusted professionals began to realize that a reverse mortgage (HECM) could be an important, effective part of a sound and rewarding retirement funding strategy.

 For example, the proceeds from a reverse mortgage can help you avoid tapping into your nest egg in the early years of retirement—which can extend retirement income, help you maintain your lifestyle, maximize your Social Security benefits, * and live the retirement you’d hoped for.
 And that’s just one way to use this financial tool.